The Dangers of Dancing Barefoot: One Dancer's Extreme Story & Tips for Safety

 "I am very lucky, but I have also been challenged in an extreme way," says Nichols.
 She is slowly healing but now worries about how the resulting scar tissue will affect her dancing.

-Wanting to warn other dancers of the perils of splinters and other repercussions of unwashed floors, Nichols offers up what she's learned about safely dancing barefoot:
+Wanting to warn other dancers of the perils of unwashed floors, Nichols offers up what she's learned about safely dancing barefoot:

 1. Take extra care to clean your feet the moment you finish rehearsal when dancing barefoot.